-Rocket Scientist, Inventor, Fellow of Higher Education Academy, ABET Commissioner, Distinguished Lecturer, Teacher of the Year
+Rocket Scientist, #1 Best-Selling Author, Distinguished Lecturer, Fellow of Higher Education Academy, ABET Commissioner, Teacher of the Year

 Keynotes